ItsIrv/quvel-kit/docs/backend/tenant-configuration.md

 The `TenantConfigCast` class handles the conversion between the database JSON representation and the `TenantConfig` value object.
 It implements Laravel's `CastsAttributes` interface to seamlessly integrate with Eloquent models.

-### TenantConfigApplier
+### ConfigApplier

-The `TenantConfigApplier` service is responsible for applying tenant-specific configuration at runtime.
+The `ConfigApplier` service is responsible for applying tenant-specific configuration at runtime.
 It maps the values from a `TenantConfig` object to Laravel's configuration system.

 ### TenantConfigFactory